-The word chiropractic is Greek in origin and is translated to “done by hand.”
+The word chiropractic is Greek in origin and translates to “done by hand.”

-The origins of chiropractic care can be traced all the way back to the beginning of recorded time.
+The origins of spinal manipulation can be traced all the way back to the beginning of recorded time.
 Writings from China and Greece written in 2700 B.C. and 1500 B.C. mention spinal manipulation and the maneuvering of the lower extremities to ease low back pain.
-Hippocrates, the Greek physician, who lived from 460 to 357 B.C., also published texts detailing the importance of chiropractic care.
+Hippocrates, the Greek physician, who lived from 460 to 357 B.C., also published texts detailing the importance of spinal manipulation.
 In one of his writings he declares, “Get knowledge of the spine, for this is the requisite for many diseases”.

 Modern chiropractic care’s primary belief is still based in natural and holistic methods of health care.
 Doctors of chiropractic have a deep respect for the human body’s ability to heal itself without the use of surgery or medication.
 Chiropractors devote careful attention to the biomechanics, structure and function of the spine, its effects on the musculoskeletal and neurological systems, and the role played by the proper function of these systems in the preservation and restoration of global health.